Financial-Times/ft-origami/docs/syntax/js.md

 Modules *should* avoid containing functions with more than 3 arguments.
 Where more parameters are required, consider passing an object (and if so, consider using [lo-dash's defaults function](http://lodash.com/docs#defaults)).

+##Objects

+Object properties *must not* be named after reserved words in the JavaScript language.
+This causes problems in earlier versions of IE.

 ## Animation

 Modules *must not* animate elements using methods that do not utilise hardware acceleration if hardware accelerated alternatives are available.
 For example, repositioning an element repeatedly using its `left` or `top` CSS properties is not allowed.
 Instead, use [CSS transitions](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Using_CSS_transitions) and [`will-change`](http://tabatkins.github.io/specs/css-will-change/).
 On user agents that do not support accelerated animation, animation *should* not be used.